-Application : Departure Explanation on .
-Explanation on : application of the practice practice Explanation for : The Company acknowledges that disclosing senior management's departure remuneration is important but there is overriding risk of such disclosure being counter-productive to the Company.
-The governance of ensuring the senior management's remuneration is fair and equitable and implemented appropriately rests with the RC which makes recommendations to the Board for its approval.
-The alternative practice in ensuring the Intended Outcome is achieved is by disclosing the Company's remuneration policy and framework for the senior management.
+Application : Departure Application .
+Departure Explanation on : application of the practice praotioe Explanation for : The Company acknowledges that disclosing senior management's departure remuneration is important but there is overriding risk of such disclosure being counter-productive to the Company.
+Such information may put BAB in a disadvantageous position amidst the competition for talent in the oil and gas industry.
+The oversight of ensuring the senior management's remuneration is fair and equitable and implemented appropriately rests with the RC which makes recommendations to the Board for its approval.
+The Board ensures that there is a robust process to ensure that the remuneration of senior management is fair and equitable.
+This includes both internal and external benchmarking. exema benchmarking.
 The components of remuneration for senior management comprises guaranteed cash (e.g. base salary and allowances), short-term incentives (cash bonus), long-term incentives (share based) and benefits-in-kind (e.g. medical coverage).
-The short-term and long-term incentives are based on individual performance and organisation/business unit performance and affordability. • · · red to complete the columns below.
-Non-large companies are encouraged to complete the columns be elow.
-Measure : The Company will review the disclosure for financial year 2019 taking into consideration the market and industry development.
-Timeframe : Review in 2020
+The short-term and long-term incentives are based on individual performance and organisation/business unit performance and affordability. • · · ired to complete the columns below.
+Non-large companies are encouraged to complete the columns b elow.
+Measure : The Company will review the disclosure for financial year 2020 taking into consideration the market and industry development.
+Timeframe : Review in 1 st quarter 2021